sevidmusic/Roady/README.md

 file defined in the `SharedDynamicOutput` directory, the  App's dynamic output file will be used.

-# Create the HtmlHead.php dynamic output file
+# Create The HtmlHead.php Dynamic Output File

 The App Package in this example defines a DynamicOutputComponent named HtmlHead which references a dynamic output file named HtmlHead.php, this file must be created